SidneyFC17/fieloelr/doc/UC-ELR-0016-Create Question Backend Page.md

    3. The system automatically sets the Question Name field with the 20 first characters of the Question Text
    4. Back to step 18 of basic flow

-##### 7 The administrator presses the remove icon (step 17 of basic flow)
+##### 7 The administrator presses the remove icon (step 15 of basic flow)
    1. The administrator presses the remove icon of one of the answer options
-   2. The answer option is removed
+   2. The answer option line is removed
-   3. The administrator presses the Save button
-   4. Back to step 18 of basic flow
+   3. Back to step 17 of basic flow

 ##### 8. The administrator presses the Save and new button (step 13 of basic flow)
    1. The administrator presses the Save and new button